siderolabs/sidero/website/content/docs/v0.4/Guides/patching.md

 can be overridden on a per-machine basis using this method.
 The format of these patches is based on [JSON 6902](http://jsonpatch.com/) that you may be used to in tools like kustomize.

-Any patches specified in the server resource are processed by the Metal Metadata Server before it returns a Talos machine config for a given server at boot time.
+Any patches specified in the server resource are processed by the Sidero controller before it returns a Talos machine config for a given server at boot time.

 A set of patches may look like this: